 Most graduate students and postdoctoral researchers in the lab develop their own projects separately from Kathy’s work.
 Here is a sampling of some of the ongoing projects:

 - Science communication.

 We are starting to move into projects involving science communication, in separate projects led by graduate students Andy Vacca and Kaitlin McDonald.
-Andy’s dissertation included work to evaluate how harmful phytoplankton blooms are portrayed by the newspaper media, while Kaitlin led a research proposal to determine whether micro-influences can be deployed to inform social media users about ticks and tick-borne disease using the principles of Inoculation Theory (per Dartmouth colleague Josh Compton).
+Andy’s dissertation included work to evaluate how harmful phytoplankton blooms are portrayed by the newspaper media, while Kaitlin led a successful research proposal to Facebook to determine whether micro-influencers can be deployed to inform social media users about ticks and tick-borne disease using the principles of Inoculation Theory (per Dartmouth colleague Josh Compton).

 - Evaluating the distribution and abundance of ticks in the Upper Valley – and thinking about the community context in which ticks occur.

 Kaitlin McDonald is sampling ticks at multiple sites in forested, transitional, and meadow sites to determine what environmental factors correlate with tick abundance in space and time.
 She’s also working with our ecology teaching staff to determine whether camera traps can be used to evaluate meso-predator abundance and thus top-down pressure on key tick hosts, like mice and chipmunks.

 - Evaluating how thermal environments affect the performance of individual organisms and populations.